Outstanding colleague support right from the start with our bespoke induction

 What happens on the induction?

-During the induction, we’ll focus on how you can provide the best care for our residents, empowering them to achieve their personal goals and maximise their independence in a supportive environment.
+We’ll focus on what makes great care, and how you can empower people to achieve their personal goals and maximise their independence through your role.

-You’ll also learn more about us and our values, build relationships with your new team, and develop confidence in your new role.
+You’ll also learn more about the organisation and our values, build relationships with your new team, and develop confidence in your new role.

-To start with, you’ll take part in an introduction morning.
-You’ll meet me (or your Trainer for the induction), your manager, colleagues from your home and other members of the Exemplar Health Care team.
+On the first day, you’ll take part in an introduction morning.
+You’ll meet me (or your Trainer), your manager, colleagues from your home, and other members of the Exemplar Health Care team.

-As well as team bonding tasks, throughout the first week, you’ll start the mandatory training needed for your role.
-This is completed through a combination of face-to-face training and e-learning.
+The first week involves lots of team activities and you’ll start the mandatory training needed for your role, completed through a combination of face-to-face training and e-learning.

-The rest of the induction will focus on building your skills and making sure you’re equipped to provide the best possible care, with help from colleagues in our Central Support Centre.
-You’ll be introduced to teams including:
+The rest of the induction will focus on building your skills and making sure you’re equipped to provide the best possible care, with help from colleagues in our Central Support Services such as our:

-• our HR team, who along with your manager will answer any questions you may have, and tell you more about Exemplar Health Care and our wider teams
+• HR Team - who, along with your manager, will answer any questions you may have, and tell you more about Exemplar Health Care and our wider teams

-• the Behaviour Support Team, covering training such as positive behaviour support and mental health awareness
+• Behaviour Support Team - who'll provide training such as positive behaviour support and mental health awareness

-• the Implementation Team who’ll run through our policies, processes and systems
+• Transformation Team - who’ll run through our policies, processes, and systems

-• our Quality Improvement Team, who’ll coach you through tasks such as care planning, administering medications, and observations, where relevant.
+• Quality Team - who’ll coach nursing colleagues through our approach to care planning, administering medications, and observations.

 Eight people in a room stood smiling, one person in a wheelchair in the centre of the image